How to get a start in the mining industry

 Current photo ID must be presented to the clinic.

-Please note that with Pre-Employment Medical Results and Drug/Alcohol Screens the results are only considered valid for a certain period of time before they are not considered current.
-Therefore, we strongly suggest finding out site requirements before organizing any tests to be done.
+Note that Pre-Employment Medical Results and Drug/Alcohol Screen results are only considered valid for a certain period of time before they are not considered current.
+Therefore, we strongly suggest finding out site requirements before organising any tests to be done.
 The most common situation is that once you have been offered a position you are then required to complete the Medicals and Drug/Alcohol Screen - the results of which are used as confirmation of suitability for the role and ability to work.
 Completing these tests prior to seeking a job does not guarantee that you will be offered a role, so the information provided is on the basis of educating you on what is expected of you.

 Occasionally we have graduate positions available; however larger mining companies usually have a graduate program set up with a certain amount of places available.
 Work experience in your chosen field during study is often a good way to get a foot in the door and again, companies set up their own programs for these types of roles.
 We would recommend getting in touch with companies that you are interested in early as these programs can be competitive and places highly sought after.

 Rules and regulations for working in Australia are governed by the Department of Immigration and Multicultural and Indigenous Affairs and are quite complex.
 Because of this we are unable to give you accurate advice.
-We suggest that you have a look at the Australian Immigration website - www.immi.gov.au.
+We suggest that you have a look at the Australian Immigration website.
 However, there are two ways in which we may be able to help you get work in Australia:

 Yes, the following websites represent tertiary institutions that run specialised mining industry courses: